Newcomen Footbridge is a single span, steel, pedestrian bridge crossing over both the Docklands Railway Line and the

 - A 31m span half-through steel bridge 'main span' running parallel to the existing Newcomen Road Bridge

-- A 'link span' sitting on a series of 4 piers that provides an easy transition for pedestrians from the main span to the existing adjacent footpath
+- A 'link span' sitting on a series of four piers that provides an easy transition for pedestrians from the main span to the existing adjacent footpath

 Choosing steel as the primary bridge material meant that both spans were relatively light when compared to a concrete bridge of equivalent span.

 They were fabricated off-site in Carlow and transported to site in two distinct sections, without the requirement for particularly heavy lifting equipment.
 This de-risked the work undertaken during the bridge installation and minimised disruption to affected stakeholders.

-It required the implementation of a 5-year Japanese Knotwood Management Plan, which dictated that contaminated material resulting from the site clearance and earthworks had to be stockpiled on-site for treatment.
+It required the implementation of a five-year Japanese Knotwood management plan, which dictated that contaminated material resulting from the site clearance and earthworks had to be stockpiled on-site for treatment.